mloskot/visualstudio-debugger/README.md

 Visualizers for Microsoft Visual Studio 11
 ==========================================

-This is collection of visualizers for Microsoft Visual Studio 2012 debugger.
+This is collection of visualizers for Microsoft Visual Studio debugger.
-Visual Studio 2012 uses new style XML-based visualizers
+Most of the visualizers are developed for Visual Studio 2012 which uses new style XML-based visualizers

 Download
 --------